HunterKane/Project-10---Backtesting-Investment-Strategy-/README.md

 # Project-10---Backtesting-Investment-Strategy-

 Backtesting Investment Strategy:
-- Purpose of projet is to examine daily Close prices of stocks from 2010-01-01 to 2020-03-31 for DOW JONES.
+- Purpose of this project is to examine daily Close prices of stocks from 2010-01-01 to 2020-03-31 from the DOW JONES constituents.

 __Method__:
 - Create active strategies that outperform a passive buy and hold strategy for the Dow Jones Index.